Basketball-France knock holders U.S. out of World Cup medal rounds | Devdiscourse

 France caused the biggest shock of the basketball World Cup in China after beating holders the United States 89-79 to reach the semi-finals of the 32-nation tournament on Wednesday.

-France will meet Argentina on Friday for a berth in Sunday's final while 2006 champions Spain take on Australia, who overpowered the Czech Republic 82-70 in the day's other quarter-final.
+France will meet Argentina on Friday for a berth in Sunday's final while 2006 champions Spain take Australia, who overpowered Australia 82-70 in the day's other quarter-final.
 The United States, favorites to win their third successive and sixth overall world title, dropped into the 5-8th place playoffs after they failed to reach the medal rounds for the first time since the 2002 tournament in Indianapolis.

 The Americans were beaten in a last-eight clash by the former Yugoslavia in that tournament and they next face Serbia, who was billed as their most likely rival in a gold-medal clash in this year's event.
 With 17 of their top NBA players pulling out of the roster in the build-up to the tournament in China, the U.S. lacked depth but their coach Gregg Popovich, the winner of five NBA titles with the San Antonio Spurs, refused to make excuses.